DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 ### 3. Results

-Once the deploy is completed, your metrics and traces will be sent to your Datadog UI after a few minutes at most!
-Navigate to `Infrastructure->Serverless` to see the Ser
+Once the deploy is completed, your metrics and traces are sent to Datadog.
+In Datadog, navigate to **Infrastructure->Serverless** to see your serverless metrics and traces.

-## Additional Configurations
+## Additional configurations

-- **Advanced Tracing:** the Datadog Agent already provides some basic tracing for popular frameworks.
-Follow the guide for [advanced tracing][2] for more
+- **Advanced Tracing:** The Datadog Agent already provides some basic tracing for popular frameworks.
+Follow the [advanced tracing guide][2] for more information.

-- **Logs:** If you use [GCP integration][1] your logs are already being collected.
+- **Logs:** If you use the [GCP integration][1], your logs are already being collected.
 Alternatively, you can set the `DD_LOGS_ENABLED` environment variable to `true` to capture application logs through the serverless instrumentation directly.

 - **Custom Metrics:** You can submit custom metrics using a [DogStatsd client][7].
 Only `DISTRIBUTION` metrics should be used.